6 Skin Conditions That Cause Bumps Under Eyes Not Milia?

 1. Styes

-Styes medically known as hordeolum or chalazion are blocked ducts on the eyelid–some think of this as a skin condition that causes small bumps under eyes.
+Styes, medically known as hordeolum, are blocked ducts on the eyelid–some think of this as a skin condition that causes small bumps under eyes.
 These bumps or lumps cause redness and swelling in the area and can be very painful.
-These look similar to pimples and milia bumps.
+What sets stye bumps apart from milia bumps is the pain.

 • Pus in the center of the bump